jijdp/Portfolio/README.md

 ## Courses and Certificates

-- Courses I have finished
+- **Courses I have finished**
+Certified
+  -  "MySQL for Non Programmer" by Martine Moses
+  -  “Understanding Manual Testing” by Mike Fine

 - Currently learning
 1) The Complete 2023 Software Testing Bootcamp (UDEMY)